microsoft/purview-data-governance-masterclass/Lab-01 - Introduction and Overview.md

 2. Facilitator to introduce topic and agenda for the training.
 3. "How did we get here?" - Share in a few words the current state of data governance in your organization and any maturity/readiness/technical challenges you have encountered.

-Answer these as part of the introduction, some answers may become clearer as you go through the training:
+To level-set the conversation, attempt to answer the following questions.
+Some answers may become clearer as you go through the training, but keep them in the back of your mind:

 - Do you have a "data steward" in your organization?
+Who is it?
+- Do you currently have a data catalog in place?
+How does it work?
+Is it effective?
-- Is your company subject to compliance obligations that require metadata to be stored in a specific region?
+- Is your organization subject to compliance obligations that require metadata to be stored in a specific region?
+If you have one, where is your data catalog located today?
-- Do you have E3/E5 Risk and Compliance policies in place already (Information Protection, Insider Risk Management, Information Barriers etc)?
+- Do you already have E3/E5 Risk and Compliance policies in place (Information Protection / Sensitivity Labels, Insider Risk Management, Information Barriers etc)?
+- Do you have an AI / Generative AI policy in place?
+If so, how do you manage data exposure risks?
-- Are there any on-premises services that need to be considered/evaluated as part of the Purview Data Governance / cataloging initiative?
+- Are there any on-premises systems which should be cataloged as part of the data governance / cataloging initiative?
+- Do you consume any critical third-party (external) data sources / APIs?
 - Given data governance is interdisciplinary, have you considered use cases and identified stakeholders throughout the business?
 - Have you figured out how data governance costs will be apportioned?
-- Have you planned your path to production and do you have dates in mind for a go-live?
+- Have you planned your path to production and do you have dates in mind for a data catalog go-live?

 ---

-## 📈 Task 2: Executive Overview
+## Task 2: Executive Overview

 **⏰ Duration:** 45 minutes

-**🎯 Outcome:** Provide an executive overview of the Microsoft Purview Data Governance solution.
+**🎯 Outcome:** The facilitator will provide an executive overview of the industry trends and Microsoft Purview Data Governance product.

 - Cover the Industry Challenges & Purview Intro slides
 - Discuss the value proposition of Purview and Federated Data Governance